 Friends may call Sunday from 2 until 6 p.m. at the Scott Funeral Home, 2104 Myrtle Street.
 A service will be held there Monday at 11 a.m. with the Rev. Nicola Vitiello of First Presbyterian Church of Girard officiating.
 Burial will be at Laurel Hill Cemetery.
 In lieu of flowers, memorials may be made to the Saint Vincent Quarter Century Club, 232 W. 25th St., Erie, PA 16544; St. Nick's Church, 1123 East Ave., Erie, PA 16503; or the First Presbyterian Church of Girard to fund an AED, PO Box 106, Girard, PA 16417-0106.

-To plant a tree in memory of Lee Charles Anthony, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lee Charles Anthony, please visit our floral store.